 I have been hitting the bottle pretty hard lately.
 I’m not worried about it, but I’ve also been eating craptacularly.
 That’s a word (‘cause I just added it to the Urban Dictionary).

 I decided to go with some fro-yo and make a healthy pizza at home.
-Think of it as hanging out with Costco Pizza’s more successful brother – Cauliflower wlEmoticon winkingsmile3 Cauliflower Pizza Crust Recipe
+Think of it as hanging out with Costco Pizza’s more successful brother – Cauliflower Winking smile

 Cauliflower Pizza Recipe

-• 3 cups cauliflower shredded (I used a grater because my food processor is MIA)
+• 3 cups cauliflower, riced (I used a grater because my food processor is MIA)

 • 2 eggs